ChangParkDev/hotel-project-chang/readme.md

 ## Features
 - **Home Page:** The Home page serves as the landing page of the website, providing an overview of the hotel's features.

-- **About Page:** The About page provides more detailed information about the hotel, including its history, mission, and testimonials
+- **About Page:** The About page provides more detailed information about the hotel, including its history, mission, and testimonials.

 - **Contact Page:** The Contact page allows visitors to reach out to the hotel for inquiries, reservations, or any other questions they may have.
 <br></br>